by Lisa Chun, Gary Ortman, William Cody,

-Cocoborpo is an acronymish word derived from an abbreviation of the phrase “collaborative collage book project,” of which there are five, initiated in 2016, with seven collaging colleagues in North America and Europe:
+Cocoborpo is an acronymish word derived from an abbreviation of the phrase “collaborative collage book project,” of which there are five, initiated in 2015, with seven collaging colleagues in North America and Europe.

-Each book includes 20 collages, collaboratively created through six exchanges of a package of ten 2-sided cards, through the postal service, over the course of a year or two.
+Each booklet includes 20 collages (with the exception of No. 4, which includes 22), collaboratively created through six exchanges of a package of ten 2-sided cards through the postal service, over the course of a year or two.
 The artists were invited to add or subtract from the collages, and return them in a suggested sequence, as if the cards would become pages in a book.

 Sans text, these books reveal the story of a creative process, and express ideas, emotions, and perspectives through the arrangement of cut and torn pieces of the printed ephemera we find in all corners of our lives.
 As collagists, we use printed (or not) found paper, and sometimes other media, to create subtly balanced compositions, expressing ourselves with apparent chaos.
 Or, perhaps, in the spirit of the Dadaists, we find beauty in the chaos resulting from random arrangements of the printed matter that clutters our world.

-At long last, four years on, the cards have become book pages, and together they create this collection of five independently orchestrated cocobopros.
-As a suite, unified by their common format, and housed in an archival slipcase, Les Cocobopros is one cohesive work of art, by eight artists who speak collage.
+At long last, five years later, all of the cards have become book pages, and together they create this collection of five independently orchestrated collaborative collage book projects.
+As a suite, unified by their common format and structure, housed in an archival slipcase, Les Cocobopros is one cohesive work of art, by eight artists who speak collage.

 All 102 collages may be viewed under the Collaborations tab on misterkoppa.com